What is the Minnesota Research Data Center (MnRDC)?

-All research is conducted in a secure research laboratory located at the University of Minnesota.
+The MnRDC is a secure research environment that allows approved researchers with approved research projects to use restricted-use microdata produced by federal statistical agencies in a secure research laboratory located at the University of Minnesota.
+The MnRDC is a part of the Federal Statistical Research Data Center Network.
 The MnRDC is a joint project of the University of Minnesota and the U.S. Census Bureau's Center for Economic Studies (CES).
-The MnRDC is additionally supported by the Minnesota Population Center (MPC), the Office of the Vice President for Research (OVPR), and the National Science Foundation (NSF).
-A full time Census Bureau employee (RDC administrator) is employed on site to oversee daily operations and the research process.
+The MnRDC is additionally supported by the Minnesota Population Center the Office of the Vice President for Research, and the National Science Foundation.
+A full-time Census Bureau employee, the RDC administrator, is employed on site to oversee daily operations and the research process.

 The lab has eight workstations, a conference room, and an office for the RDC administrator.
 The MnRDC provides each project with workspace, secure storage for research materials, and thin-clients to remotely access the data.
 Additionally, a reception area includes storage lockers, computers and workstations for access to the internet, and a small kitchen area.

-The Minnesota Census Research Data Center is located in Willey Hall (Room 27) at the Universtiy of Minnesota.
+The Minnesota Research Data Center is located in Willey Hall (Room 27) at the University of Minnesota.
+Our mailing address

 50 Willey Hall

 Minneapolis, MN 55455